codeinthehole/codeinthehole.hugo/content/tips/sync-two-remote-dbs.md

 This works but has two downsides:

-1. First, running a shell command forces you to step outside the MySQL adapter of your progamming language which means it is a new place where the database credentials need to be passed.
+1. First, running a shell command forces you to step outside the MySQL adapter of your programming language which means it is a new place where the database credentials need to be passed.
 Shelling out commands always feels like you've failed.
 2. Further, as far as I can tell, you can't control the field separator or line